AdobeDocs/analytics.en/help/analyze/analysis-workspace/attribution/models.md

 * **Visitor lookback window:** Looks at all visits back up to the 1st of the month of the current date range.
 Visitor lookback windows are wide, as they can span many visits.
 Visitor lookback considers all values from the beginning of the month of the report's date range.
 For example, if the report date range is September 15 - September 30, the visitor lookback date range includes September 1 - September 30.

 * **Custom lookback window:** Allows you to expand the attribution window beyond the reporting date range, up to a maximum of 90 days.
 Custom lookback windows are evaluated on each conversion in the reporting period.
-For example, for a conversion occurring on Feb 20th, a lookback window of 10 days would evaluate all dimension touchpoints from Feb 10th to 20th in the attribution model.
+For example, for a conversion occurring on February 20, a lookback window of 10 days would evaluate all dimension touchpoints from February 10 - February 20 in the attribution model.

   Here is a video on custom lookback windows: